The Napa Valley Wine Train is receives many questions, so please see below for a FAQ.

 We can process AMEX, MasterCard, Visa, Diner’s Club, Carte Blanche, Discover, Novus, and JCB over the phone.
-Our online reservatiosn system is capable of processing either Visa or Master Card.
+Our online reservations system is capable of processing either Visa or Master Card.
 Gift Certificate numbers must be provided at point of reservation as payment method and must be presented upon check-in to secure boarding passes.

 Most of the Napa Valley Wine Train’s rail cars is equipped with a restroom.

 No, you do not have to drink wine on board the Napa Valley Wine Train.
 For our guests who do not want to drink wine, we also offer juice, soda, non-alcoholic wines, beers, cocktails and brandies.

-One taste of welcome wine is included with every Wine Train package for guests who are over the age of 21.
-Wines are included during the Vintner’s Lunches and the monthly Moonlight Escape Dinners.
+One taste of welcome wine is included with every Napa Valley Wine Train package for guests who are over the age of 21.
+Wines are included during the monthly Moonlight Escape Dinners and select special events.

 Cocktails, beers and wine can be purchased on board throughout your journey.
-More than 100 wines are on the wine list and in the Wine Tasting Car.
+More than 40 wines are on the wine list and wine flights.

 Prices posted and charged for all food and beverage items served on the Napa Valley Wine Train include sales tax, which will be paid to the California State Board of Equalization, and a 12% service charge which is delegated towards the funding of higher wages and medical insurance for employees.

 Also included with your specific package:

-Silverado Car: Train fare, a multiple course gourmet meal, welcome taste of private label Wine Train wine, and on board coffee and tea.
+Silverado Car: Train fare, a multiple course gourmet meal, welcome taste of private label Napa Valley Wine Train wine, and on board coffee and tea.

-Gourmet Express: Train fare, a multiple course gourmet meal, welcome taste of private label Wine Train wine and on board coffee and tea.
+Gourmet Express: Train fare, a multiple course gourmet meal, welcome taste of private label Napa Valley Wine Train wine, and on board coffee and tea.